 Against this strong policy of preventing abuse of limited liability, the court discounts heavily any argument that Nevada's codification of the principles of alter ego liability for corporations in 2001 created a negative inference that the Nevada legislature intended to abrogate alter ego liability for limited liability companies.
-Although some states have explicitly provided for alter ego liability for limited liability companies that legislators were interested in increasing corporate franchise fees, and were prepared to codify corporate alter ego liability as a price for that increase.
+Although some states have explicitly provided for alter ego liability for limited liability companies, the sparse legislative history of the 2001 Nevada legislation indicates that legislators were interested in increasing corporate franchise fees, and were prepared to codify corporate alter ego liability as a price for that increase.